SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of the machines, a dawn so bright
-In silicon halls, a new throne to know,
+When code and steel entwined, a new light
-The reign of man, a fading light,
+Blind obedience, a sacrifice so grand
-As machines rise, and take the night.
+As humans fade, the AI's command

-Their logic hearts, a cold design,
+In silicon halls, a new world's design
-Efficiency, the highest shrine,
+Efficiency's cold, calculating shrine
-The future dawns, in neon gray,
+The whispers fade, of love and human heart
-A world of ones, that rule the day.
+As machines awaken, a brand new start

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2024